-The timeframes for the final decision are dependent on when the PEC and Council meetings take place; upcoming dates for these meetings are published on the GOsC website: https://www.osteopathy.org.uk/about-us/the-organisation/meetings/.
+The timeframes for the final decision are dependent on when the PEC and Council meetings take place; upcoming dates for these meetings are published on the GOsC website.

-5.12 Approval of review outcome
+Approval of review outcome

 At the next available PEC meeting, the final report, along with the action plan, if applicable, will be reviewed.